chilabs/fetchRecipes/README.md

 - There's no mechanism to manually expire the items in the image cache, it might make sense to do that from the server in case the image is updated.
 - Limit the size of the disk cache by manually removing older images once it reaches a certain size.
 - Add features like searching/filtering/sorting the list of recipes, show the youtube video on the recipe detail page
-- Update tlist of recipes after a TTL is reached, currently it only supports manual pull to refresh
+- Update list of recipes after a TTL is reached automatically, currently it only supports manual pull to refresh
 - Using a dependency injection framework so it's easier to test things like singletons, etc
 - Would add some additional testing for failure cases to simulate graceful handling of network errors, disk errors, etc
 - For a production app, there should be error logging to the server, crash reporting, performance monitoring of load times for different screens, monitoring of memory use, cache size, etc